jjheon0614/Doc-Grammer/README.md

 # DocGrammar

-DocGrammar is a Flask web application designed to allow users to upload `.docx` files and automatically check for grammar errors.
-The application provides correction suggestions and allows users to download the corrected document.
+DocGrammar is a Flask web application designed to allow users to upload .docx files and automatically check for grammar errors using the LLaMA 2-7B language model.
+The application provides grammar correction suggestions and allows users to download the corrected document seamlessly.

 ## Features

 - File Upload: Users can upload .docx files.
-- Grammar Correction: The app automatically checks and suggests grammar corrections.
+- Grammar Correction: The app automatically checks and suggests grammar corrections using the powerful LLaMA 2-7B model.
 - Download Corrected Files: Users can download their improved documents.
 - OAuth Integration: Secure sign-in with Google.
 - Persistent Data Storage: Using PostgreSQL for storing file and user data.